mcgizzle/Distributed-Argon/README.md

 # Distributed Argon

-A distributed implementation of [argon](https://github.com/rubik/argon) built using Cloud Haskell.
+A distributed implementation of [argon](https://github.com/rubik/argon) built using Cloud Haskell with a PostgreSQL database.

 ## About
 Distributed-Argon uses cloud haskell, implementing the _work stealing_ algorithm, for distributing the workload of argon, a library which measures code complexity.